Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

-Recall that in the AC case, we always assume that $\nu < -\frac{5}{2}$.
-Some of the intermediate results that will be needed actually work up to rates greater than $-\frac{5}{2}$.
-Whenever possible, we state results with their most general range of validity.
-However, the upper bound for which all the results that we need will be true is $\nu < - \frac{5}{2}$.
-In the CS case, we always assume that $\nu = (\nu_1, \ldots, \nu_n) > (0, \ldots, 0)$.
-Some of the analytic results will hold if each $\nu_i > -\frac{5}{2}$, but we do not always state this explicitly, since such rates are unreasonable because the $\G$~structure $\ph$ will not converge to the cone structure $\phci$ at the $i^{\text{th}}$ end unless $\nu_i > 0$.

-The proof of Theorem~\ref{mainthm} is broken up into the following four steps. \begin{enumerate}[{\it Step 1:}] \itemsep{-0.3mm} \item We prove a slice theorem, showing that the space of torsion-free gauge-fixed $\G$~structures with the correct asymptotics on the ends is homeomorphic to the $\G$~conifold moduli space. \item We demonstrate that a subset $\breve{\mathcal M}_{\nu}$ of the moduli space, called the reduced moduli space, is locally isomorphic to the zero set of a smooth nonlinear map. \item We use the Banach space implicit function theorem to describe the structure of this zero set, and explain when it is a smooth manifold. \item We compute the (expected) dimension of the reduced $\G$~conifold moduli space in terms of topological and analytic data. \end{enumerate}
+In this section we prove Theorem~\ref{mainthm} on the deformation theory of $\G$~conifolds.
+The proof of Theorem~\ref{mainthm} is broken up into the following four steps. \begin{enumerate}[{\it Step 1:}] \itemsep{-0.3mm} \item We prove a slice theorem, showing that the space of torsion-free gauge-fixed $\G$~structures with the correct asymptotics on the ends is homeomorphic to the $\G$~conifold moduli space. \item We demonstrate that the moduli space ${\mathcal M}_{\nu}$ is locally isomorphic to the zero set of a smooth nonlinear map. \item We use the Banach space implicit function theorem to describe the structure of this zero set, and explain when it is a smooth manifold. \item We compute the (expected) dimension of the $\G$~conifold moduli ${\mathcal M}_{\nu}$ space in terms of topological and analytic data. \end{enumerate}